-It’s an interesting discussion with opposing sides each declaring that their countertop is definitely the one worth choosing.
-In order to put this debate to rest once and for all we have gathered together some information that you need to know about both granite and quartz countertops.
+It’s an interesting discussion with opposing sides each declaring that theirs is definitely the one worth choosing.
+In order to put this debate to rest once and for all we have gathered together some information that you need to know about both choices.

-A lot of people are choosing quartz countertops over granite ones due to the fact that they are reported to be more heat and stain resistant.
-There has been a lot of word spreading around that it’s okay to rest hot pots on quartz directly whereas you would never consider it on granite.
-When you hear from granite countertop lovers, however, many are saying that they have been placing hot pots on their countertops for years without any damage.
+A lot of people are choosing quartz for their kitchen due to the fact that they are reported to be more heat and stain resistant.
+There has been a lot of word spreading around that it’s okay to rest hot pots directly on it whereas you would never consider it on granite.
+When you hear from stone countertop lovers, however, many are saying that they have been placing hot pots on theirs for years without any damage.

-It’s important to note that both granite and quartz countertops can be damaged by extreme heat and even the manufacturers like Caesarstone suggest using some protection against hot pots and pans.
+It’s important to note that both kitchen work surfaces can be damaged by extreme heat and even the manufacturers like Caesarstone suggest using some protection against hot pots and pans.